HakumenNC/docker-schemacrawler-reporting/README.md

 #### Run schemaCrawler

-* edit the `schemacrawler.sh` file for fill the connection informations of your database
+* Edit the `schemacrawler.sh` file for fill the connection informations of your database

 * Run it !